rancher/docs/content/rancher/v2.x/en/user-settings/node-templates/_index.md

 ## Cloning Node Templates

 When creating new node templates from your user settings, you can clone an existing template and quickly update its settings rather than creating a new one from scratch.
+Cloning templates saves you the hassle of re-entering access keys for the cloud provider.

 1. From your user settings, select **User Avatar > Node Templates**.
 1. Find the template you want to clone.
 Then select **Ellipsis > Clone**.